kris-kuiper/JS-Validator/README.md

 ## Custom validator functions
-JS Validator has a lot of build in validation rules.
+JS Validator has a lot of built-in validation rules.
 But if you want for example check an e-mail address server side with an ajax request, you have to build your own validation rule.
 You may use the "extend" method to build a custom validation rule.

 The extend function accepts a minimal of three parameters.
 The first parameter will be the name of you validation rule.
 The second parameter is a callable function and the third parameter is the error message when the validation fails.